 The business team doesn’t care at all about the development process you use, as long as it’s effective.

 What they do care about are business metrics.
 How does TDD impact business metrics?

 - Improve developer productivity (long term)

 - Increase the viral factor of your application (i.e., user growth)

 - Reduce the costs of customer service

 The benefits of TDD have been tested on real projects by companies like Microsoft, IBM, and Springer, and they found that the TDD process is enormously beneficial.
+Their finding:

 Fixing bugs interrupts the normal flow of software development, which causes context switching that can cost up to 20 minutes per bug.
 That’s 20 minutes where the developer is doing nothing productive — just trying to reboot their brain to figure out the context of the new problem, and then recover the context of the problem they were working on prior to the interruption.

-Depending on which study you look at, the TDD process adds 10% — 30% to the initial development costs, but over time, when you factor in the ongoing maintenance and bug fixes, TDD can improve developer productivity, reduce customer abandonment, increase the viral factor of your application, and reduce the costs of customer service.
+Depending on which study you look at, the TDD process adds 10% — 30% to the initial development costs, but over time, when you factor in the ongoing maintenance and bug fixes, TDD can improve developer productivity, reduce customer abandonment, increase the growth factor of your application, and reduce the costs of customer service.

 If you think the business team would resist TDD, you simply haven’t made the case for it with facts.